aletournel/kubernetes-training/README.md

 The Kubernetes fundamentals training will guide through the usage of `kubeadm` so I won't tell that much about it.

+Note that sometimes `kubeadm init` will pick the wrong network interface & bind Kubernetes API server to the NAT interface `10.0.2.15`.

+If this happens:
+* Reset the master node by either:
+  * `sudo kubeadm reset`
+  * or use the make target `make restore snapshot=before-kubeadm`
+* Fetch your public IP out of `ip addr`.
+This one should be set on the *eth1* interface
+* Use the `--apiserver-advertise-address` option during `kubeadm init`

 After establishing the cluster:
-* take care
+* make sure that you follow `kubeadm` instructions to move the Kubernetes config file to your user inside the Kubernetes master node
 * create a snapshot for Kubernetes master: it could help you later if you screw up
   * `make save snapshot=after-kubeadm`

 ### Fetch the Kubernetes config file for local usage

 You can use the following commands in order to use your own terminal/shell to work with this cluster

-Note: you must have followed `kubeadm` instructions about moving the Kubernetes configuratin file to the user home.
+Note: you must have followed `kubeadm` instructions about moving the Kubernetes configuration file to the user home.

 ```
 vagrant ssh-config > /tmp/vagrant.ssh